Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 A full local deploy of this app requires

-* a Lightstreamer Server 6.0 or greater installation with appropriate Mobile Push Notifications (MPN) module configuration (a detailed step by step guide for setting up the server and configuring the client is available in the README of the project [Lightstreamer - MPN Stock-List Demo Metadata - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java))
+* a Lightstreamer Server 6.x installation with appropriate Mobile Push Notifications (MPN) module configuration (a detailed step by step guide for setting up the server and configuring the client is available in the README of the project [Lightstreamer - MPN Stock-List Demo Metadata - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/tree/for-server-6))

 * the deployment of the [QUOTE_ADAPTER](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) and the [LiteralBasedProvider](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java) (already provided by Lightstreamer server) in your local Lightstreamer server instance.